-If Alternative D is selected one or more of the sterilization procedures discussed in detail in Appendix H and F would be conducted.
-Most, if not all, mares selected to be returned to the HMA would be sterilized.
+If this alternative is selected one or more of the sterilization procedures discussed in Appendix K would be conducted.
+Most, if not all, mares selected to return to the HMA would be sterilized.
 The number of mares to be sterilized would depend on the success of gathering additional mares beyond the low end of AML.
+Approximately 20 mares could be sterilized but no more than 50% of the mares remaining on the HMA would be sterilized.
+Only mares that are old enough to have had the opportunity to pass on their genetic traits would be selected for sterilization.
 Treated mares would be freeze marked for identification purposes.
 The procedure would take place at a veterinarian's facility thus giving the horses the best possible care and post operation observation and recovery.
 As the surgery would be conducted at a private facility, public observation of the surgical procedure would not be allowed, however; BLM FFO would be willing to consider observation by an unaffiliated, licensed veterinarian if the contracted veterinarian consents.